-Skills Gained in a Aeronautics Program
+Skills Gained With an Aeronautics Degree

-Academic programs in aeronautical science provide students with the fundamental skills needed for career entry and advancement.
-Through classroom instruction, candidates delve into aviation meteorology and physical science.
+Academic programs in aeronautical science and engineering provide students with the fundamental skills needed for career entry and advancement.
+Through classroom instruction, candidates delve into topics like aviation meteorology and physical science.
 They learn about aviation security with regard to industry standards and federal regulations.

 - Integrative Communication

-- All professionals should learn to communicate clearly in oral, written, and multimedia formats.
-Integrative communication represents a crucial skill for dispatchers and air traffic controllers.
+All professionals should learn to communicate clearly in oral, written, and multimedia formats.
+Integrative communication is a crucial skill for dispatchers and air traffic controllers.
 Students develop the ability to convey complex information to diverse audiences.
 They also train to create research abstracts, technical reports, project proposals, and official letters.

 - Research Methodologies